 Syngonium species are native to the tropical rainforests, subtropical forests, thickets, and wetlands of tropical America ranging from Mexico to Brazil.
 This makes these attractive little plants very accustomed to wet conditions.

 It is important to note that they, like many plants, do enjoy a period of drying out between watering.
 So if the rain is particularly heavy or it sticks around for a few days, just be sure that your Syngonium doesn’t get overwatered and become choked of the oxygen and nutrients that reside in its potting medium.

 10. hoya varieties

 And last, but certainly not least, if you own a beautiful Hoya plant you’re in luck, they quite enjoy rainwater too.
 Hoya species are predominantly native to the Phillippines and New Guinea.
-And this genus, like the orchids, largely exhibit epiphytism, meaning they form mutualistic relationships with larger plants, making their hosts bark or outer surface their homes.
+And this genus, like the orchids, largely exhibit epiphytism, meaning they form symbiotic relationships with larger plants that enable hoyas to climb, making their hosts bark or outer surface their homes.

 Hoya plants enjoy bright but indirect light and enjoy being moist but not wet, so light rain is properly their most preferred outdoor condition.